sair-lab/AirSLAM/README.md

 ```

 ## :book: Data
-The data for mapping should be organized in the following Automous Systems Lab (ASL) dataset format:
+The data for mapping should be organized in the following Autonomous Systems Lab (ASL) dataset format (imu data is optional):

 ```
 dataroot
 ├── cam0
 │   └── data
-│       ├── 00001.jpg
+│       ├── t0.jpg
-│       ├── 00002.jpg
+│       ├── t1.jpg
-│       ├── 00003.jpg
+│       ├── t2.jpg
 │       └── ......
 ├── cam1
 │   └── data
-│       ├── 00001.jpg
+│       ├── t0.jpg
-│       ├── 00002.jpg
+│       ├── t1.jpg
-│       ├── 00003.jpg
+│       ├── t2.jpg
 │       └── ......
 └── imu0
     └── data.csv

 ```
-After the map is built, the relocalization requires only moocular images.
+After the map is built, the relocalization requires only monocular images.
 Therefore, you only need to place the query images in a folder.

 ## :computer: Build